 - Start teaching Kidpower skills.
 This begins during the Fieldwork Training phase of your instructor candidacy, and we hope it lasts for many satisfying years!

 All new Center Directors or Authorized Providers will be given a supervisor for two years who will give them step-by-step guidance in learning to teach and in organizing and marketing workshops.
 After the two-year start-up phase, you will receive ongoing support from the Executive Director and Central Office and may continue to work with your supervisor, if needed.

 Preventing and Resolving Conflict Between Centers

 - Conflict Resolution: Although we do our best to prevent conflict through having clear agreements and standards, disagreements and misunderstandings arise when people work together.
 We each agree to communicate any concerns directly to the person who is responsible — the trainer, executive director, or center director.
-If concerns remain unresolved, we each agree that we’ll put our concerns in writing.
-If communication breaks down seriously, we may choose to work with a mediator, sharing the cost between the center organizer and Kidpower Teenpower Fullpower International.
-A serious conflict that remains unresolved may then be brought to the Board of Directors, which has final decision-making authority.
+If concerns remain unresolved, we each agree that we’ll put our concerns in writing.The Executive Director, Senior Program Leader Council, or a designated Board member can help to mediate conflicts.
+If communication breaks down seriously, we may choose to work with a professional mediator, sharing the cost between the Center and Kidpower Teenpower Fullpower International.
+A serious conflict that remains unresolved may then be brought to the Senior Program Leader Council, which will make a recommendation to the international Board of Directors, which has final decision-making authority.

-Common questions relate to:
+Common issues relate to: